Why Pastured Pork Is the Healthy Choice

 Low-Stress, Healthier Animals

-Living and socializing in a natural setting with access to sunlight, grass, water, and shelter from the elements is key to a low-stress life for true pastured pork.
-Though perhaps perceived to be unaware or unintelligent animals, multiple studies reveal that pigs possess high-level cognitive abilities, as observed in elephants and dolphins, and are social creatures that thrive in small groups.
-They prefer the company of other pigs and will sleep in communal nests at night.
-Farms that raise true pastured pork provide a setting where pigs can engage in natural animal behaviors, for example, sows rearing their piglets in spacious shelters with suitable bedding or pigs wallowing in mud baths or rooting for food in the soil.
-Compared to conventional-raised pork, which are often confined in crowded living conditions and/or in sow gestation and farrowing (birthing) crates, pastured pork range in smaller numbers with access to open spaces to move about.
-They are also free to develop and grow without antibiotic treatments.
+Farms that raise pastured pork provide a place where pigs can engage in natural animal behaviors, for example, sows rearing their piglets in spacious shelters with suitable bedding, pigs wallowing in mud baths, or rooting for food in the soil.
+Compared to conventional-raised pork, which are often given routine antibiotics and confined to crowded living conditions and/or in sow gestation and farrowing (birthing) crates, pastured pigs range in smaller numbers with access to open spaces to move about freely in the open air and sunlight.
+They are also free to develop and grow without the use of antibiotics.

 Sustainable Farming Practices

 By design, producers of pastured pork facilitate sustainable farming practices.
-Keeping smaller groups of pigs with access to open pastures and proper shelter helps ensure these animals are reared their entire farm life in an ethical manner—many of the independent family farms are so invested in the care of their animals and the environment that they become Animal Welfare Approved, a certification/label that guarantees these family farms meet the highest standards for the humane treatment of animals and best-farming practices for the environment.
+Keeping smaller groups of pigs with access to open pastures and proper shelter helps ensure these animals are reared their entire farm life in an ethical manner.
+Many of the independent family farms are so invested in the care of their animals and the environment that they become Animal Welfare Approved, a certification/label that guarantees these family farms meet the highest standards for the humane treatment of animals and best-farming practices for the environment.

-WFP’s Take-Home Advice
+Wiseman Health Take-Home Advice

-- No antibiotics
+1. No antibiotics

-- No supplemental growth promotants used (Federal regulations prohibit the use of hormones in pork; however, the beta-agonist growth promotant called ractopamine is FDA-approved and is used by some pork producers to initiate muscle and weight gain in their pigs.)
+2. No supplemental growth promotants used (Federal regulations prohibit the use of hormones in pork; however, the beta-agonist growth promotant called ractopamine is FDA-approved and is used by some pork producers to initiate muscle and weight gain in their pigs.)

-- No gestation or farrowing (birthing) crates
+3. No gestation or farrowing (birthing) crates

-- No animal by-products in the feed or GMO soy/corn feed
+4. No animal by-products in the feed or GMO soy/corn feed

-- Animals raised with access to the outdoors, shade, shelter, exercise areas, fresh air, clean drinking water, and suitable sunlight
+5. Animals raised with access to the outdoors, shade, shelter, exercise areas, fresh air, clean drinking water, and suitable sunlight

 Not Just the Cows: Pastured Pork and Poultry. paeloleap.com.
 Retrieved July 6, 2017 from https://paleoleap.com/just-cows-pastured-pork-poultry/